movie-book-recommender/movie-book-backend/documentation/backend.md

 2. **SSH keys.**
     SSH keys were set up for the project.
 Public key was generated in cPouta.
 Private key was extracted and stored with the help of [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 3. **Firewalls and security groups.**
-    The movie book recommender uses three cPouta security groups: default and ssh (available by default in cPouta) as well as postgres (new one created to open a port to access the database).
+    The movie book recommender uses five cPouta security groups: default and ssh (available by default in cPouta) as well as postgres (new one created to open a port to access the database), and watchtower and docker (new ones created to open ports to deploy frontend to cPouta).
 Details on the security groups are available for project members through [cPouta](https://pouta.csc.fi/).
 4. **Launching a virtual machine.**
     In cPouta, an instance called moviebook_test was launched.
 Ubuntu-22.04 was selected as the image (provided by cPouta) and standard.large was selected as the flavor.
 5. **IP address.**